 6. The Foster Gang

-Robert Foster, a Pretoria prison breaker who was a apart and the leader of The Foster Gang, a group that committed various violent murder and crimes in South Africa.
-The gang was short lived and terrorized the public from July to September 1914.
-He was dubbed Public Enemy Number 1 and the group was responsible for killing 3 police officers and one innocent bystander while robbing the Boksburg North branch of the National Bank, post offices and managed to escape to a far away hotel in Johannesburg.
+Robert Foster, a Pretoria prison breaker who was a part and the leader of The Foster Gang, a group that committed various violent murder and crimes in South Africa.
+The gang was short-lived and terrorized the public from July to September 1914.
+He was dubbed Public Enemy Number 1 and the group was responsible for killing 3 police officers and one innocent bystander while robbing the Boksburg North branch of the National Bank.
 The gang was later turned in by an anonymous woman and after a face-off with the police, they all later committed suicide.

 5. Margaret Rheeder’s Crime